User Account Considerations

 This topic describes issues that you, as an administrative user, should consider as you create and manage user accounts.
 You manage user accounts in the Users tab in MultiPoint Manager.
 For more information, see the Manage User Accounts topic.

 User account types

-A user account is a collection of information that tells MultiPoint Server which files and folders a user can access, what changes they can make to the MultiPoint Server system, and each user’s preferences, such as desktop background.
+A user account is a collection of information that tells MultiPoint Services which files and folders a user can access, what changes they can make to the MultiPoint Services system, and each user's preferences, such as desktop background.
 Each person accesses their own user account by using a unique user name and password.
-MultiPoint Server supports two types of user accounts:
+MultiPoint Services supports three types of user accounts:

-Administrative user accounts are for individuals who will use MultiPoint Manager to use and manage the MultiPoint Server system.
+Administrative user accounts are for individuals who will use MultiPoint Manager to use and manage the MultiPoint Services system.
 For more information, see Create an Administrative User Account.

 User name and password considerations

 Administrative users can perform tasks that affect all other users of the MultiPoint Services system, such as install software or change security settings.
 For this reason, administrative users should have unique user names and passwords that are known only to them.